Rossweilong/weilong.github.io/content/home/projects.md

  css_class = ""
 +++

+W. Wang, J. Guzman, M. Small, Do Alternative Financial Institutions Help or Hurt Entrepreneurship in Neighborhoods?, in preparation.

+Y. Deng, W. Wang, J. Zheng, G. Li, K. Kannan, Feeting or Lasting Success?
+Unlocking the Power of Livestream Selling, in preparation.

-W. Wang, V. Shai, The Impact of Intermediaries on Online Sequential Sales, under review at **_Information Systems Research_**.
+W. Wang, V. Shai, The Economic Impacts of Lotteries for Over-Demanded Goods, in preparation.

 S. Lu, W. Wang, E. Hameen, Thermal comfort-based personalized models with non-intrusive sensing technique in office buildings, under review at **_Building and Environment_**.